 Communications with TAs

 Email will be delivered using outlook.
 This policy exists such that a timestamped record will be available to all group members covering the transfer and updates of all important items relating to the project.
+Group members are expected to respond to emails within 3 days.